© National Portrait Gallery, London

 Queen Anne when Princess of Denmark

-by Robert Williams, published by Edward Cooper, after William Wissing Click on the links below to find out more
+by Robert Williams, published by Edward Cooper, after Willem Wissing Click on the links below to find out more

 mezzotint, circa 1683-1686

 13 1/2 in. x 9 7/8 in.
 (343 mm x 250 mm) plate size, trimmed

 Given by Sir Herbert Henry Raphael, 1st Bt, 1916